f3d-app/f3d/doc/libf3d/OVERVIEW.md

 ## Building against the libf3d

-Please follow instructions in the [F3D build guide](../dev/BUILD.md), and make sure to install the `sdk` component then use CMake to find the libf3d and link against it like this in your CMakeLists.txt:
+Please follow instructions in the [F3D build guide](../dev/BUILD.md), make sure to build with `BUILD_SHARED_LIBS=ON` and to install the `sdk` component then use CMake to find the libf3d and link against it like this in your CMakeLists.txt:

 ```cmake